airbytehq/airbyte/airbyte-integrations/connectors/source-faker/csv_export/README.md

 ## The road to 1TB of faker data

+There's commentary on this at https://github.com/airbytehq/airbyte/pull/20558, along with some cool SQL tricks.

 - 2 Billion faker users for 1TB: `10,000,000*(1024/5.02) = 2,039,840,637`
 - 200 Million faker users for 100GB: `10,000,000*(100/5.02) = 199,203,187`
 - 20 Million faker users for 10GB: `10,000,000*(10/5.02) = 19,920,318`